GideokKim/Bazel-Hands-On/stage03/README.md

 # Stage 03

-In this stage we step it up and showcase how to integrate multiple `cc_library` targets from different packages.
+In this stage we step it up and show how to integrate multiple `cc_library` targets from different packages.

 ## Getting started